behemot-biz/bokashi/README.md

 ## Features

-### Header, Navigation and Footer - Elements used in all pages
+### Header, Navigation and Footer - Elements avaiable in all pages
 The responsive navigation bar in top of a page includes links to the home, guide and contact pages.
 The Bokash! logo is linked to the home (start page).
-The mavigation bar has the same content and functionallity on all pages.
+The navigation bar has the same content and functionallity on all pages.
 I didn't want to use fontawesome for the "hamburger" menu (small devices), instead I chose to use '&#9776' for &#9776;

 The footer in the bottom a page contains links to social media sites.
 All links opens in new tabs.

 ### Home (start page)
-It starts off with a hero section with a button-link to the step-by-step guide (guide page) followed by a fairly brief introduction to the benefits of using composting method.
+The start page starts off with a hero section with a button-link to the step-by-step guide (guide page, I used an anchor to the guide section of the page) followed by a fairly brief introduction to the benefits of using composting method.
 Below there is a testimonial section with thougths from people using the composting method.

 ![Home/startpage](readme-images//index.webp)